Frequently asked questions

 You've got questions - we've got answers.

 The current therapy model makes it too hard to get help, so we've reimagined it from start to finish. reflect makes it easier for you to find the right therapist and supports you through each step of the journey to ensure you get the most out of therapy.

 We match you to the right therapist using a data-driven algorithm focused on "goodness of fit," the best predictor of success in therapy.
-Rest assured you're getting the best match -- reflect represents the largest self-pay network of top clinicians in the Bay Area, and we use unique data collected about our therapists to ensure their style and approach compliment with your specific needs.
+Rest assured you're getting the best match -- reflect represents the largest self-pay network of top clinicians in California, and we use unique data collected about our therapists to ensure their style and approach compliments with your specific needs.
 And you can try each match for FREE by phone to learn more about how they can help you.

 Once you find a match, we are here to make therapy even more effective.
 We handle logistics like scheduling and billing so that you can focus on what's most important -- your mental health.
 And we support you with useful content (like what to cover in therapy) and collect feedback for your therapist to set up you both up for a successful relationship.
 If you ever have an issue with your match or a question about therapy, our team is here to help.

 Take a short 2-3 min survey to help us understand your unique needs, and we'll get back to you within 24-48 hours with up to 3 personalized matches.
 And don't worry if you've never tried therapy or if you had a bad experience -- our matching process takes the guesswork out of therapy because we know the factors that make a successful therapeutic relationship.

 90% of those who try reflect find a therapist they like.
 Click here to get started.